DontCallMeLuca/Binary-Image-Classification-Neural-Network/README.md

     O --> P[Backpropagate]
 ```

-**This works well because:**
+**This function works well due to:**
-- Porbability-Based Loss $\rightarrow$ Since *BCE* is based on log probabilitiy, it ensures that predictions are as close to $0$ or $1$ as possible.
+- Probability-Based Loss $\rightarrow$ Since *BCE* is based on log probabilitiy, it ensures that predictions are as close to $0$ or $1$ as possible.
-- Penalizes Incorrect Confident Predictions $\rightarrow$ Large penalties for being confidently wrong (i.e., predicting $0.99$ when the true label is $0$).
+- Penalization of Incorrect Confident Predictions $\rightarrow$ Large penalties for being confidently wrong (i.e., predicting $0.99$ when the true label is $0$).
-- Handles Imbalanced Datasets Well $\rightarrow$ If class distribution is skewed *BCE* still provides meaningful gradients.
+- Handling Imbalanced Datasets Well $\rightarrow$ If class distribution is skewed *BCE* still provides meaningful gradients.

 ### Convolutional Blocks

 _**Conv2D:**_

 The *Conv2D* layer applies a 2D convolution operation to the input.
 This is a sliding window (kernel/filter)
-operation that extracts local patterns or features from the input (such as edges, textures, etc., in images).
+operation that extracts local patterns or features from the input (such as edges, textures, etc. in images).

-We can defined the *Conv2D* layer as:
+We define the *Conv2D* layer as:

 ```math
 f_1(\mathbf{X}) = \text{ReLU}(\mathbf{W}_1 * \mathbf{X} + \mathbf{b}_1)